Skip to content

 Operational Assurance

 The Scottish Fire and Rescue Service (SFRS) are committed to firefighter safety, of which the provision of Operational Assurance (OA) is a key element.
 It is incumbent upon the SFRS to ensure there are suitable OA processes in place to review performance at operational incidents, as well as training events, in order to provide effective feedback and to influence future practice, enhance performance and improve firefighter safety.
-As such, the Chief Inspector’s programme 2024-25, indicated an intention to carry out an inspection of the SFRS Operational Assurance policy and the associated procedures, which are intended to support this concept and ensure commitment to the continuous improvement of operational response.
-This decision has been influenced in some part by the findings of our Service Delivery Area (SDA) reports conducted between 2022 to 2024.
-The attached inspection outline provides further detail of what we intend doing with regard to an inspection of Operational Assurance Provision in the Scottish Fire and Rescue Service.
+As such, the Chief Inspector’s programme 2024-25, indicated the intention to carry out an inspection of the SFRS Operational Assurance policy and the associated procedures, which are intended to support this concept and ensure commitment to the continuous improvement of operational response.
+This decision was influenced in some part by the findings of our Service Delivery Area (SDA) inspections conducted between 2022 to 2024.
+To date, fieldwork, analysis, report development, engagement and consultation have all been completed for this inspection process.
+The inspection is in the final stages with the report due to be published September 2025.

 two firefighter's wearing breathing apparatus